 Dr. Shah completed Harvard Medical School's International Structural Acupuncture Course for Physicians in 2014.
 She followed this foundational program with numerous advanced courses, after which she served as a Teaching Assistant for the Harvard course.
 Dr. Shah is continually refining and honing her medical acupuncture skills through practice, continuing education, mentorship, and reading.

-Dr. Shah completed Nalanda Institute's two year Contemplative Psychotherapy course in NYC this May.
-She is now a Nalanda Institute faculty member, and is co-teaching a course titled Meditation Teacher Training in Mindfulness and Loving Kindness this Fall 2018 in partnership with The Path and Pure Yoga.
+Dr. Shah completed Nalanda Institute's two year Contemplative Psychotherapy course in NYC May 2018.
+She is now a Nalanda Institute faculty member currently teaching the neuroscience of meditation for the course Meditation Teacher Training in Mindfulness and Loving Kindness (with co-teachers Scott Tusa and Megan Mook), in partnership with The Path and Pure Yoga.

 She has studied mindfulness as well as compassion and loving-kindness practices under masters Dr. Robert Thurman, Sharon Salzberg, Dr. Joe Loizzo, Dr. Tara Brach, Dr. Miles Neale, Dr. Pilar Jennings, and Dr. Emily Wolfe.
-She has also completed two courses at Harvard Medical School's Benson-Henry Institute for Mind-Body Medicine under Dr. Herbert Benson's direction and will be studying at Kopan Monastery in Nepal this fall.
+She completed two courses at Harvard Medical School's Benson-Henry Institute for Mind-Body Medicine under the direction of Dr. Herbert Benson and has studied at Kopan Monastery in Nepal under the instruction of Geshe Tenzin Zopa.
 Her daily practice combines a combination of mindfulness, pranayama breathing, and compassion-based meditation.

 Integrative Medicine, Herbs/Botanicals, Nutrition